Surreal dunes, desert wildlife and marine mammals.

 We’ve carefully crafted a unique itinerary that no one else offers — taking you to our most cherished spots, in fine style.
 If this is your first time to Africa, our trip is a gentle, warm-spirited introduction.
 For those of you who have explored other parts of the continent, this journey will give you a completely different perspective – and some mind-blowing photos.

 Join us on a journey through one hauntingly beautiful ecosystem after another.
 We traverse the vast expanses of the Kalahari and Namib Deserts to see the world’s highest sand dunes.
-As a special treat, we charter a plane for a spectacular flight over the Namib Sand Sea and along the Skeleton Coast to Swakopmund.
 In Walvis Bay, we venture out in kayaks to experience its bounty of seabirds, dolphins, whales and sea lions.
-We explore the jagged canyons of Damaraland on the lookout for specially adapted desert elephants, lions and cheetahs.
+As a special feature, we charter a plane for a spectacular flight over the Namib Sand Sea and along the Skeleton Coast to Damaraland.
+There we explore the jagged canyons on the lookout for specially adapted desert elephants, lions and cheetahs.
 In famous National Parks like Etosha, we have world-class game viewing of Africa’s great mammals.
-To top it all, we stay in some of the best boutique lodges the region has to offer.
+We stay in some of the best boutique lodges the region has to offer.
+To top is all we have two nights in our very own mobile under the most amazing starry skies you’ll ever experience.

-We’ve carefully chosen the perfect times for our Safari: when the weather is neither too hot nor too cold, when the rainy season has ended, and when the game viewing is good.
+This is the perfect time for our Safari: when the weather is neither too hot nor too cold, when the rainy season has ended, and when the game viewing is good.
 And our guides are simply the best, friends we know personally who can bring every second and scene of Namibia to startling life.

 Day 1 — Arrive in Windhoek

 Transfer to the Hilton Hotel.
-In the evening your Trip Leader will join you for a briefing and a welcome dinner to celebrate the beginning of this Hidden Places Adventure.
+In the evening our safari guide will join us for a briefing and a welcome dinner to celebrate the beginning of this Hidden Places Adventure.

 At the break of dawn we head out to one of the world’s most iconic desert landscapes at Sossuvlei and Dead Vlei.
 Walking towards some of the world’s highest sand dunes, sculpted into incredible shapes, is a surreal and unforgettable experience.
 If you’re up for it, hike to the top of a massive dune to take some extraordinary photos.